dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When will you realize, the more you take, the less you have.**
+**Don't judge each day by the harvest you reap but by the seeds that you plant.**

-Master Oogway
+Robert Louis Stevenson